motibytes/SorceRawr.github.io/_posts/2021-07-01-Taking-the-Genie-Out-of-the-Bottle.md

 <a href="{{ page.url }}"> ![image](/img/unused-energy-13.gif) </a>

-[Post has not been finalized, working on some layout changes to sorcerawr..]

 I'd like to save you some time.
 You have a genie in a bottle.
 You always have.
 You probably believe that wishes don't come true, because when you were a child, you watched people pray, and you watched their prayers go unanswered.
 This may come as a surprise, but those same people who don't know how to tie their own shoes, they also don't know how to pray.